5 Bank Fees That Are Draining Your Savings

 Opening a checking account may be beneficial if you plan to have a part-time job while in school – you’ll need a place to deposit your paychecks, or you can set up direct deposit.
 You can also pay bills directly from your account.
 For example, you may be the roommate responsible for paying the utilities and having a checking account with online bill pay makes this process that much simpler.

 College is a time when you learn to do more with less.
 People who learn to manage a bank account when they have limited funds available are more likely to manage their money well when they have a full-time job after graduation.
 It is a great time to learn about creating a budget and reconciling your account while you only have a small balance and a few bills.

 Many standard bank checking accounts have restrictions and fees to worry about.
 Some checking accounts may be more lenient and designed for those who have smaller balances.
-When considering the ideal account for college, you want to look for a few things.
+When considering the ideal account for college, you want to look for certain features.